 Understand that fresh products cut in the field are not always "picture perfect".
 Expect a small amount of wastage with every bundle and allow for that when ordering your greenery.
 Jade is packed in bundles by weight, so the number of stems vary.
 I generally find that there are between 18 - 20 stems in a bunch of jade.

 I use a product referred to as "leaf shine" by professional florists.
 Greenery that has been rinsed at the farm sometimes show a white powdery residue or spotting.
 Leaf shine will clean up the foliage and seal it, keeping in the moisture and giving it a clean look.

-Do not spray leaf shine on flowers (the propellant is extremely cold and could freeze flowers) instead use a sealant made especially for flowers, such as Finishing Touch.
+Do not spray leaf shine on flowers (the propellant is extremely cold and could freeze flowers) instead use a sealant made especially for flowers, such as Finishing Touch or Crowning Glory.